 - From the oh so cute little chick on the front cover, to the adorable pigs at the back, Feel and Find Fun Farm is enjoyable through and through.
 Each page has a textured spot on it and the interesting thing about this book is that it also has textured tabs.
 Great photos!

-- The first time we saw this book we know we would love it.
+- The first time we saw this book we knew we would love it.
 Moo is a delight.
 Even the cover is interactive!
 It has a touch and feel aspect, lift the flap, and some movable parts.
 It also includes a rubber ducky squeak.
 A full package of interaction.
-This hands-on farm book is Highly Recommended!
+This farm book for toddlers and preschoolers is Highly Recommended!

 - Here is one that imaginative boys simply must see.
 Flip Flap Farm is a hoot.
 Amusing animal rhymes pepper the book and the flaps allow you to make your own animals.
 For example you can flip to the chicken and then change the bottom of the chicken to a sheep and you have a ‘Cheep.”